30 Indoor Activities on Rainy Days in Tokyo

 crane games

-14. Namja Town in Ikebukuro
+13. Namja Town in Ikebukuro

 Namja Town is a family-friendly, indoor amusement theme park where your kids enjoy attractions, restaurants, and stage shows.
 It’s located in the large shopping and entertainment complex Sunshine City in Ikebukuro.
 The most recommended part of the park is the reproduced nostalgic street called Fukubukuro 7 chome Shopping Street.
-The area holds the old-time Tokyo atmosphere of the 1950-60s and the food court is specialized in Gyoza, Japanese pan-fried dumplings.
-Gyoza is popular Japanese finger food and each region has its unique flavors.
+The area holds the old-time Tokyo atmosphere of the 1950-60s and the food court specializes in Gyoza, Japanese pan-fried dumplings.
+Gyoza is a popular Japanese finger food and each region has its unique flavors.
 The food court regularly sells Gyoza in more than 10 different locations.

 Namja Town in Ikebukuro